ralfz123/functional-programming/README.md

 ##### What is the ideal place in the city to live as a driver of an electric car?

 #### Sub questions
-1. Are the parking areas busy?
+1. When is it busy in the parking areas (in parking lots / in parking garages)?
    _My assumption is that it can be very busy, especially on holidays and weekends._
 2. Is it busier in the evening than during the day in the parking areas?
     _My assumption is that there is a certain balance in terms of activity between daytime and evening.
 People work during the day (now mainly at home #corona) and most people are at home in the evening._